 Empowering U.S. girls to be Global STEM Leaders

-TechGirls brings together 25 competitively-selected American young women (ages 15-17) with 111 peers from 36 countries around the world for a 27-day international exchange program focused on the in-depth exploration of applied technology and STEM topics with a 8-month mentoring program (including pre- and post-exchange).
+TechGirls brings together 25 competitively-selected American young women (ages 15-17) with 111 peers from 35 countries/territories around the world for a 27-day international exchange program focused on the in-depth exploration of applied technology and STEM topics with a 8-month mentoring program (including pre- and post-exchange).
 The exchange will include an interactive technology camp at Virginia Tech University, site visits to technology companies, discussions on STEM education and careers, career readiness workshops, community service opportunities, leadership training, job shadow opportunities, cross-cultural dialogues, recreational activities, and homestays.
 American and foreign TechGirls participants will be required to implement follow-on service projects in their home communities that they designed during their U.S.-based exchange.
 Activity sites include Washington, D.C., host cities across the country (Austin, Chicago, Cincinnati, Denver, Detroit, Portland or Seattle), and the campus of Virginia Tech in Blacksburg, VA.

 The scholarship is fully inclusive of travel, courses, programming, housing and meals, staff supervision and ground transport for sightseeing.

 U.S. youth STEM leaders, this is your chance to collaborate with likeminded peers from across the globe and gain tech skills that will inspire you to pursue your dreams.

 Applicants must be U.S. citizens between the ages of 15 to 17 at the start of the program with at least one year left of high school in the fall 2023.
 Applicants must also show sincere interest in technology and making friends from around the world.
 Youth that have participated in other U.S. Department of State exchanges solely virtually are eligible to apply for TechGirls.